tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 > The fascination with concepts and naming of concepts that don't appear elsewhere is off-putting to beginners.

 The most common reason for not using Haskell is that it's hard to learn.
-In particular, the documentation is bad and there is a lack of tutorials covering beginner/intermediate topics.
+In particular, the documentation is bad and there is a lack of tutorials covering beginner and intermediate topics.

 Problems with tooling also contribute to people not using Haskell.
-In particular, there is no good Haskell IDE.
+For example, there is no good Haskell IDE.
 Also the whole Haskell toolchain uses a lot of disk space.

 It was also common to see complaints about Haskell being too academic or not practical enough for real world usage.